 - If you are pursuing a second bachelor's degree, you can't use standardized examination credit to satisfy the requirement for graduation that courses be taken at UMUC.

 More in Credit by Exam

-Find a list of alternative testing sites in the U.S. for taking paper- or computer-based placement tests.
+Find alternative U.S. sites for paper- or computer-based placement tests.